mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 4. **Repacking**

-    In case an expression uses two results of other operations, the components of its arguments are repacked into one resulting type and simplified there.
+    In case an expression uses two results of some other operations, the components of its arguments are repacked into one resulting type and simplified there.

     For example, assuming: